conarwelsh/nettuts-laravel4-and-backbone/README.md

 With all of our basic files in place, we can test to ensure everything went OK.
 Laravel 4 utilizes the new PHP web server to provide us with a great little development environment.
 So long to the days of having a million virtual hosts setup on your development machine for every project that you work on!

-> Note:: make sure that you compiled your LESS file!
+> Note:: make sure that you compiled your LESS file first!

 	php artisan serve